What is the Open Music Initiative?

 No. Our view is that markets determine standards not academic institutions.
 This is an open source initiative and the goal of OMI is the create the conditions for a robust, for-profit ecosystem of products services and applications to be built and thrive on top of the protocol.

-Is the initiative a think tank or a conference?
+Is Open Music a think tank or a conference?

 Will BerkleeICE own any intellectual property related to the database or commercially benefit?

 No. Berklee is a non-profit academic institution that is leading this initiative as an effort to solve long standing issues related to music rights holder and creator identification and payment flows.